img

 • Set boundaries: Establish clear limits around what behaviors you will and will not accept, and communicate these boundaries to your partner.

-• Seek support: Engage with trusted friends, family members, or a therapist who can provide perspective and encouragement as you navigate your emotions.
-Here you can find excellent articles and directories for finding professional help tailored to your needs.
+• Seek support: Talk with trusted friends, family, or a therapist who can offer perspective as you sort through your emotions.

-• Focus on self-care: Prioritize activities and practices that nurture your physical, emotional, and mental health.
+• Focus on self-care: Prioritise activities and practices that nurture your physical, emotional, and mental health.

 By taking these steps, you can begin to disentangle yourself from the cycle of false hope and move toward a more fulfilling and authentic life.